merenlab/merenlab.org/data/micr-obs-future/index.md

 ## Create self-contained anvi'o projects for my reference genomes and associated metagenomes, again

-We are again using `anvi-split`, but this time, we are using it on the collective PROFILE.db for the selected samples (for which at least one reference genome is above 10x coverage and 0.5 detection) only.
+We are again using `anvi-split`, but this time, we are using it on the collective `PROFILE.db` for the selected samples (for which at least one reference genome is above 10x coverage and 0.5 detection) only.
+This will give us an anvio project per reference genome.

 ### Create COLLECTION, again
 First, we have to re-create a COLLECTION that will be stored in the PROFILE.db.
-For that, we can reuse the collection.txt that we used before, but have to re-create the COLLECTION in itself: specifying the new PROFILE.db.
+For that, we can reuse the `collection.txt` that we used before, but have to re-create the COLLECTION in itself: specifying the new PROFILE.db.

 Here we go:
 ```